Course Description

 - Describe AD DS and explain how it works

-- Implement Windows Server Domain Controllers
+- Deploy Windows Server Domain Controllers

 - Describe Azure AD